lab-design/lab-design.github.io/_papers/OOPSLA16/index.md

   @inproceedings{LongLiuRajan2016,
-    author = {Yuheng Long and Yu David Liu and Hridesh Rajan}, title = {First-Class Effect Reflection for Effect-Guided Programming}, booktitle = {Proceedings of the 2016 {ACM} {SIGPLAN} International Conference on Object-Oriented Programming, Systems, Languages, and Applications, {OOPSLA} 2016, part of {SPLASH} 2016, Amsterdam, The Netherlands, October 30 - November 4, 2016}, pages = {820--837},
+    author = {Yuheng Long and Yu David Liu and Hridesh Rajan}, title = {First-Class Effect Reflection for Effect-Guided Programming}, booktitle = {Proceedings of the ACM SIGPLAN International Conference on Object-Oriented Programming, Systems, Languages, and Applications, OOPSLA, part of SPLASH, Amsterdam, The Netherlands}, pages = {820--837},
     year = {2016},
     publisher = {{ACM}},